CraigChamberlain/moon-data/README.md

 ### Moon Phase Data

 Returns a years worth of DateTime and Phase objects.
-Phase is 0-3 for the quaters of a moon cycle as detailed in the table below with some sample representations.
-Date, is the instance when each event will or has occured.
+Phase is 0-3 for the quarters of a moon cycle as detailed in the table below with some sample representations.
+Date, is the instance when each event will or has occurred.

 [https://craigchamberlain.github.io/moon-data/api/moon-phase-data/1700/[index.json]](https://craigchamberlain.github.io/moon-data/api/moon-phase-data/1700/)